 Autoimmune Inner Ear Disease

-Autoimmune inner ear disease is a rare condition characterized by the immune system attacking the inner ear.
-It is believed to be an autoimmune disorder where the body's immune response mistakenly targets the structures of the inner ear, leading to inflammation and damage.
-AIED can result in various symptoms, including sensorineural hearing loss, tinnitus, dizziness, and imbalance.
+Autoimmune inner ear disease (AIED) is a rare condition characterized by the immune system attacking the inner ear.
+It is believed to be a disorder where the body's immune response mistakenly targets the structures of the inner ear, leading to inflammation and damage.

-Progressive sensorineural hearing loss (SNHL) in one or both ears that occurs over weeks to months that is not always the same in both ears.
+Progressive sensorineural hearing loss (SNHL) in one or both ears that occurs over weeks to months and is not always the same in both ears.
 Learn more about hearing loss here.

 Dizziness or imbalance (approximately 50 percent of AIED cases)